US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/ui-components/Combobox.md

   indicator.
 - Once an item is selected, a "pill" with the selected label should appear between the combobox label and the combobox element.
-- The pills should be clickable with an "x" icon on the right and should high-light on hover.
+- The pills should be clickable with an "x" icon on the right and should highlight on hover.
-- Clickin on a pill will remove the pill and deselect the associated item in the dropdown list.
+- Clicking on a pill will remove the pill and deselect the associated item in the dropdown list.
 - A clear-all button should appear next to the pills
-- Clicking the clear-all button will should remove all pills and clear all selected items out of the dropdown list.
+- Clicking the clear-all button should remove all pills and clear all selected items out of the dropdown list.
 - Clearing all pills should close the dropdown list.
-- Hitting escape key while focused on the input field should close the dropdown list and leave focus on the input field.
+- Hitting escape key while focused on the input field should close the dropdown list, leave focus on the input field, and clear text out of input.
-- Clicking outside of combobox should close the dropdown list but should NOT focus on the input field.
+- Clicking outside of combobox should close the dropdown list and clear the input field but should NOT focus on the input field.
 - Clicking on the toggle button should open or close the dropdown list and put the focus on the input field.
 - The arrow icon on the toggle button should change directions depending on whether the dropdown list is open or closed.
 It should be pointing down when closed and pointing up when open.
+- If the dropdown list is open, and the input field is in focus, then pressing the Tab key should highlight the first item in the dropdown list.
+Pressing the tab key a second time should close the dropdown and focus on the next element on the screen.
-- \*\* Tabbing out of the combobox should focus on the next element on the screen but not on the elements within the dropdown list.
+- If the dropdown is already closed, then pressing the tab key should focus on the next element on the screen and should not open the dropdown list.
+- If the dropdown list is closed, then typing characters on the keyboard should open the dropdown list.
 - Up and down arrow cursor keys should traverse the list and return to the input field, in either direction.
 - Pressing Enter key while focused on an element in the dropdown list should select that option,